 Paramedic students can expect a total of 7 weeks of annual leave during each year of the course.
-Please note that this differs from the wider university community due to the HCPC course requirements for theory and practice hours.
+This differs from the wider university community due to the HCPC course requirements for theory and practice hours.

 Exact dates will be confirmed at the start of the programme on your flowchart (timetable).
-Students must be aware that they are not allowed to take holiday outside of the allocated periods.
+Students must be aware that they are not allowed to take holidays outside of the allocated periods.

->Please do not book any travels prior to seeing your timetable.
+Please do not book any travel before seeing your timetable.